Images shot with with F.Zuiko 38mm f1.8 and processed with Vintage Film presets

 Too many shiny new shops and businesses for me to be able to feel the bleakness of the place I’d been hoping for.

 Nevertheless, just walking between the subway station and the slaughterhouse I was lucky enough to find some very nice morning light for some street photography in an interesting old area of Shanghai.
-It’s these photos that I’m showing you now.

 I returned it after.